Food Illness & Complaints

 - Wash food prep areas frequently and thoroughly.

 - Avoid reusing utensils that have touched raw meat.

 - If you are sick, do not help with the cooking.

 - Always cook meats to safe internal temperatures.

-Don’t get sick from spoiled foods.
-With power outages, the risk of foodborne illnesses increases.
-Make sure to monitor freezer and refrigerator food temperatures.
-If power has been off for an extended period of time, the Snohomish Health District advises you to discard all potentially hazardous foods.
+- If a power outage occurs, monitor freezer and refrigerator food temperatures.
+If power has been off for an extended period of time, discard all the TCS foods.
 When in doubt, throw it out!